iafboy/oracle-functions-oci-streaming/README.md

 - `TENANCY` - OCID of your tenancy
 - `USER` - OCID of the user which will be used to execute stream list and push operations
 - `FINGERPRINT` - public key fingerprint of the user
-- `PASSPHRASE` - passphrase of the private key
 - `REGION` - Streaming Service region

 For e.g.